palmerabollo/facebook-group-crawler/README.md

 Facebook Crawler
 ==

-Simple crawler to get information from Facebook Groups using Facebook Graph API and analyze it.
+Hacky crawler to get and analyze information from Facebook Groups using Facebook Graph API.
+Note: Graph API no longer provide access to private groups.

 Crawler
 --